refeco/refeco.github.io/_posts/2022-10-24-solidity-abi-encoder.markdown

 This repo has two main modules: `Encoder` and `Decoder`, let's give a try on some real world transactions to understand how they are intended to be used.

-While using e.g. `eth_call` or `eth_sendTransaction` you can use the field `data` to interact with contracts, the information needed in this field must be encoded following the [contract ABI specification](https://docs.soliditylang.org/en/v0.8.17/abi-spec.html)(if you want to interact with a contract, otherwise, you can pass any useful information to the data field), and this is exactly what this module does.
+While using e.g. `eth_call` or `eth_sendTransaction` you can use the field `data` to interact with contracts, the data in this field must be encoded following the [contract ABI specification](https://docs.soliditylang.org/en/v0.8.17/abi-spec.html) (if you are interacting with contracts), and this is exactly what this module does.

-# Sumary
+# Table of contents

 - [Encoding](#encoding)
 - [Decoding](#decoding)